Skip to main content

 • Validating electronic mortality and morbidity data collection as an alternative to manual mortality and morbidity data collection - KJ Moriarty (Nottingham)

 • Making the cut?
-A review of the care received by patients undergoing surgery for Crohn’s disease: National Confidential Enquiry into Patient Outcome and Death (NCEPOD) - H Shotton
+A review of the care received by patients undergoing surgery for Crohn’s disease: National Confidential Enquiry into Patient Outcome and Death (NCEPOD) - JF Abercrombie

 • Objective risk assessment in colorectal surgery (ORACoL): a service evaluation - AD De (Nottingham)